rlfbckr/esp32-osc/README.md

 esp32-osc
 ---------

-this demo sends numbers via osc to all hosts in the wifi network on an esp32 microcontroller
+this demo sends numbers via osc to all hosts in the wifi network (udp port 9999) on an esp32 microcontroller

 needed library for arduino IDE
 - AsyncUDP